xiaoluhong/cn-docs-rancher.io/rancher/v1.6/cn/installing-rancher/installing-server/basic-ssl-config/index.md

         proxy_http_version 1.1;
         proxy_set_header Upgrade $http_upgrade;
         proxy_set_header Connection "Upgrade";
-        # This allows the ability for the execute shell window to remain open for up to 15 minutes.
+        # This allows the ability for the execute shell window to remain opcn for up to 15 minutes.
 Without this parameter, the default is 1 minute and will automatically close.
         proxy_read_timeout 900s;
     }
 }

 server {
-    listen 80;
+    listcn 80;
     server_name <server>;
     return 301 https://$server_name$request_uri;
 }